mmistakes/minimal-mistakes/_docs/05-configuration.md

 title: "Configuration"
 permalink: /docs/configuration/
 excerpt: "Settings for configuring and customizing the theme."
-modified: 2016-10-06T22:59:45-04:00
+modified: 2016-10-07T10:51:28-04:00
 ---

 {% include base_path %}

 Settings that affect your entire site can be changed in [Jekyll's configuration file](https://jekyllrb.com/docs/configuration/): `_config.yml`, found in the root of your project.
+If you don't have this file you'll need to copy or create one using the theme's [default `_config.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/_config.yml) as a base.

 **Note:** for technical reasons, `_config.yml` is NOT reloaded automatically when used with `jekyll serve`.
 If you make any changes to this file, please restart the server process for them to be applied.
 {: .notice--warning}